-With 4 Gauge, you get 300 mg of red beet extract (based on the product label) per serving which will help to boost your nitric oxide levels.
+With 4 Gauge pre-workout, you get 300 mg of red beet extract (based on the product label) per serving which will help to boost your nitric oxide levels.

-Similar to Citrulline Malate extracted from watermelon, red beetroot extract will increase your blood flow at the most important times.
+Like the amino acid citrulline malate extracted from watermelon, red beetroot extract will increase your blood flow at the most critical times.

 6. Rhodiola Rosea

-Next on the ingredients list is this Nordic herb called Rhodiola Rosea that grows at high altitude in Scandinavia.
+Next on the ingredients list is this Nordic herb called Rhodiola Rosea that grows at high altitudes in Scandinavia.

 If you follow diet and nutrition blogs, then this is likely something you will have heard of.

 There have been some positive preliminary studies on physical endurance and mental fatigue that show some promising signs.

 While this study is not conclusive, this is a natural product that has been used as a traditional medicine in Scandinavia and Russia for a very long time.